techAInewb/Component_Based_AI_Dev_Workflow/README.md

 ## 🤝 Contributing

-This workflow emerged from tracking 49+ function duplication errors across multiple MVP development cycles.
-It represents real-world lessons learned.
+This workflow emerged from tracking 149+ AI implementation and coding errors across multiple successful MVP development cycles.
+It represents real-world lessons learned to the development of complex desktop applications.

 **Contributions welcome for:**
 - Additional failure modes and solutions